mozilla-services/hoverpad/README.md

 ## Mobile app

-Using [Cordova](https://cordova.apache.org/), you can run the hoverpad as an application on your mobile.
+Using [Cordova](https://cordova.apache.org/) allows you to create a Hoverpad binary which can be installed on your mobile Android/iOS device.

 First install Cordova: